 There is enough food in the world to feed everyone, enough resources to provide healthcare and housing for all, enough knowledge and technology to empower even the poorest country to meet its needs.
-No matter how much of the world’s resources we collectively share with the people living in abject poverty, there will still be more than enough to satisfy the basic needs of all.
+No matter how much of the world’s essential resources we collectively share with the millions living in abject poverty, there will still be more than enough to satisfy the basic needs of all.
 How did the affluent countries accumulate so much resources and industry in the first place?
-How much of the food, fuel, minerals and land in the world have we appropriated from the people of less industrialised countries?
+How much of the food, fuel, minerals and land in the world has our nation appropriated from the people of less industrialised countries?
 These are the questions we need to ask if we want to perceive for ourselves the simple logic of sharing and justice.

-We are so influenced by our environment and bombarded by the thoughts of others that it requires a certain courage, determination and perseverance to think freely and to know oneself.
-We are all part of the process of commercialisation, and we are all ultimately responsible for its pernicious conditioning within our societies.
+We are so influenced by our environment and bombarded by the thoughts of others that it requires a certain courage and determination to think freely and to know oneself.
+We are all part of the processes of commercialisation, and we are all ultimately responsible for its pernicious conditioning within our societies.
 Once the way of sharing is deeply confirmed within us, however, and we understand it with rage, with passion inside, then it will mould our character in such a way that we will never be fooled by commercialisation again.
 The way of sharing is universal.
 You and I, let’s be together.
-Let’s share.
+Let’s share what we have.
 It’s as simple as that, and forever will be.

 True power is togetherness and sharing among millions of people, which is unifying, creative and healing on a worldwide scale.
-Unlike the very wealthy who live only for themselves, true power in an individual sense is non-divisive and non-destructive, and rather distinguished by humility, inclusivity, harmlessness and detachment.
-And from a planetary or group perspective, it represents everything that brings about justice in society and equilibrium within the environment, and gives energy back to creation as it is.
+Unlike the very wealthy who live only for themselves, true power in an individual sense is non-divisive and non-destructive, as distinguished by the inner qualities of humility, inclusivity, harmlessness and detachment.
+From a planetary or group perspective, true power also represents everything that brings about justice in society and equilibrium within the environment, thus giving energy back to creation as it is.

-When all the nations come together and share the resources of the world, when humanity brings about balance in consciousness and in nature—that is power in the truest sense.
+When all the nations come together and share the resources of the world, when humanity brings about balance in consciousness and in nature—that is the meaning of power in its truly spiritual and life-giving sense.
 All the so-called powerful people in our present-day society are sustained only by commerce, by laws, by ideologies and beliefs.
-But when we no longer bow to their authority and come together as one, then we will see what power really is.
-To repeat a slogan often written on protest placards: why are we frightened when they are so few, and we are so many?
+But when we no longer bow to their authority and peacefully unite as one, then we will see what power really is.

 Photo credit: quinn.anya, flickr creative commons